-In order to achieve the most reliable results for \textit{TEACC} and \textit{ADVREJ}, both \textit{TR} and \textit{TE} are split such that the clean image is retained if correctly classified by \textit{Majority Vote}.
+Rather than use all images for the Walsh coefficient computation, in order to achieve the most reliable results, images that are incorrectly classified are removed.
+Both \textit{TR} and \textit{TE} are split such that the clean image is retained if correctly classified by \textit{Majority Vote}.
 Similarly each \textit{ADV} is split so that the image is retained if incorrectly classified.
 Initially, for training the classifiers the full training set is used, and then the Walsh coefficient computation is reported for the split images.

-Figs. 1-3 show classification error and Walsh decision probability as \(W_{y}\) is increased for \textit{d/c}, and demonstrate the difference between clean and adversarial images (that is between \textit{TR} and \textit{ADVTR} and between \textit{TE} and \textit{ADVTE}).